MY EARLY DAYS

 Back L-R Jean and Myfanwy

-Jo Williams (Gorsedd Grucyn) with Jean Roberts in 1949 on a visit to Gorsedd.
-Photo taken by her fiance William Owen Davies.
+Jo Williams, Gorsedd Grucyn with Jean in 1949 on a visit to Gorsedd.
+Photo taken by her fiance William Owen Davies

 MY CHILDHOOD MEMORIES OF

 Written by Jean Davies for her granddaughter Kim Davies at Newtown in 1998.

 I was only a young girl at the start of the War, and didn't know what War was until my parents explained it to me.

 In the village where I lived, Dolgarrog in the Conwy Valley, there is a large Aluminium Works and also a Hydro-Electric Power Station.
 I understand that the Germans were aware of this fact, and they intended to bomb them.
 The Works was therefore camouflaged to disguise it from the views of the German aircraft pilots.
 Its roof was made to look like fields, and houses were painted on the sides of the buildings to confuse the enemy.
 Our homes were also camouflaged.